DirectoryTree/LdapRecord-Docs/laravel/v2/auth/database/laravel-sanctum.md

 > As you can see, various `localhost` domains are included, which is why we can test with Sanctum locally.

 ### Logging In

+> **Important**:
+>
+> It's recommended to use [Laravel Fortify](https://laravel.com/docs/fortify)
+> as a starting point for authenticating users.
+>
+> This guide assumes you have setup authentication using one documented packages.

-As mentioned in the Laravel Sanctum documentation, you must first initialize a CSRF cookie by requesting one from an endpoint Sanctum integrates into your application automatically `/sanctum/csrf-token`.
+As mentioned in the Laravel Sanctum documentation, you must first initialize a CSRF cookie by requesting one from an endpoint Sanctum integrates into your application automatically (`/sanctum/csrf-token`).
+When you send a request to this endpoint, your application will send cookie headers back, containing the X-CSRF token.

-Once a successful `204` (No content) response is received, you may send a login request to your application which will initialize the session by sending back a session cookie in the header.
+Once a successful `204` (No content) response is received from the CSRF token endpoint resulting in a new CSRF cookie containing the token, you may send a login request to your application.
+This login request will initialize the session by sending back a new session cookie in the header (upon providing valid credentials).

-When this session cookie is received by your web browser, `axios` (and other HTTP JavaScript clients) should automatically send this cookie along with subsequent requests.
-Laravel Sanctum will read this cookie and authenticate the user for you, allowing the user to access protected routes.
+When this session cookie is received by your web browser, `axios` (and other HTTP JavaScript clients) should automatically send this cookie along with any subsequent requests.
+Laravel Sanctum will read this cookie that is sent along your request and authenticate the user for you, allowing the user to access protected routes.

-> **Important**: It's recommended to use [Laravel Fortify](https://laravel.com/docs/fortify) for
+Here's how a login request via `axios` could be made:

 ```js
 let credentials = {